kfechter/LegionY530Ubuntu/README.md

 ## 8. Install Nvidia drivers and Nvidia-prime packages.

-In the terminal, run the following commands, following any prompts `sudo add-apt-repository ppa:graphics-drivers/ppa`
+In the terminal, run the following commands, following any prompts
+`sudo add-apt-repository ppa:graphics-drivers/ppa`
-`sudo apt install nvidia-driver-415 nvidia-prime`
+`sudo apt install -y nvidia-driver-415 nvidia-prime`

 ## 9. Verify that the Nvidia drivers and Prime packages are installed and configured correctly.
 run the following series of commands and verify the output